ThomasVliegen/tpm-demo/README.md

 The code should build pretty much everywhere, but has only been tested specifically for the workshop with the supplied makefiles on Raspberry Pi using the instructions below.

+### Platform

+Tested on Raspberry Pi 3 with Raspberry OS Lite (32-bit).

+Make sure the TPM is correctly installed and the device shows up as `/dev/tpm0`.
+For example, run `sudo tpm2_getrandom 10 --hex` to verify communication with the TPM works.

 ### Dependencies

 Start by installing some additional packages: